 Some chemotherapy medicines can also have long-term side effects.
 Or there may be side effects that don’t show up until many years later.
 This is very important for bone cancer, which often occurs in children, teens, or young adults.
 Examples of possible long-term problems include:

 Second cancers.
-Some chemo medicines can increase the risk of second cancers, such as leukemias, later in life.
+Some chemotherapy medicines can increase the risk of second cancers, such as leukemias, later in life.

 Long-term damage to other organs.
-Some chemo medicines can cause long-term damage to the heart or other organs.
+Some chemotherapy medicines can cause long-term damage to the heart or other organs.

-Because of these risks, if you’ve been treated for bone cancer, it's very important to see your doctor regularly.
+Because of these risks, if you’ve been treated for bone cancer, it's very important to see your healthcare provider regularly.
 You should also follow the proper follow-up guidelines to look for any problems.

 Working with your healthcare provider

 It's important to know which medicines you're taking.
-Write your medicines down, and ask your `healthcare team how they work and what side effects they might have.
+Write down your medicines, and ask your healthcare team how they work and what side effects they might have.

 It may be helpful to keep a diary of your side effects.
-A written list will make it easier for you to remember your questions when you go to your appointments.
+A written list wwatch out forill make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.